AhmedNAshour/school-api/README.md

 # School Management System API

 This repository contains the API for a School Management System.
 It provides endpoints for managing schools, classrooms, students, and users with different roles.
-You can use this API for educational institution management, student data tracking, and user authentication.

 ## Getting Started